 I think I might want to take a year out.
 When is the best time to do this?
 Should I apply for a training contract and then defer?

 If you want to take a year out, that's fine but we prefer our trainees to do so before starting Law School rather than between Law School and starting the training contract.
-If you think you want a year out, it is still worth applying to Law School to get a place and you can then defer the place at Law School.
+If you think you want a year out, it’s still worth applying to Law School to get a place and you can then defer the place.
 For a training contract, we prefer if you apply for the year when you want to start, rather than accepting a training contract and then asking to defer the start date.